nancopeland/old-portfolio-site/_posts/2017-6-10-smt-user-content-admin.markdown

 SMT has now been migrated over to our platform but implementing all of the above mocks is quite cumbersome so it has not been completed yet.
 Ideally, the whole CMS (that all sites use) will be redesigned so it visually looks like the above mocks and the SMT concepts will be integrated.

+_Ryan McKnight was the project manager for this project._